AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

 \alib_expressions_nl is presented.
 We re-think again what we did in the previous
 section:
 - We changed identifier \b Permissions to return values of custom type \c fs::perms.
-- Because of this, the built-in bitwise boolean operators are not applicable any more and therefore, we implemented operators for the custom type.
+- Because of this, the built-in bitwise boolean operators are not applicable anymore and therefore, we implemented operators for the custom type.

 For the latter, there is an alternative available, called "auto-casting".
 If no compiler